solfuturenft/buy_sell_nft_escrow/README.md

-Certainly!
-Here's a concise and marketing-friendly `README.md` tailored for the **SolFutureNFT** project:

----

 # 🚀 SolFutureNFT: Simple NFT Escrow Vault on Solana

 **SolFutureNFT** is a lightweight, trustless escrow solution built on the Solana blockchain using Rust and Anchor.
 It facilitates secure NFT transactions by holding assets in a program-controlled vault until both parties fulfill their obligations.